neondatabase/website/content/docs/manage/endpoints.md

 Switching between **Fixed Size** and **Autoscaling** is not yet supported.
 </Admonition>

-### Auto-suspend delay configuration
+### Auto-suspend configuration

-Neon's _Auto-suspend_ feature places a compute endpoint into an `Idle` state after a period of inactivity.
-This feature is also referred to as "scale-to-zero".
-Suspension occurs after 5 minutes of inactivity, by default, but you can adjust the delay period.
-For example, you can increase the delay period to reduce the number of suspensions or you an disable _Auto-suspend_ entirely to ensure that a compute endpoint is always active.
+Neon's _Auto-suspend_ feature automatically transitions a compute endpoint into an `Idle` state after a period of inactivity, also known as "scale-to-zero".
+By default, suspension occurs after 5 minutes of inactivity, but this delay can be adjusted.
+For instance, you can increase the delay to reduce the frequency of suspensions, or you can disable Auto-suspend completely to maintain an "always-active" compute endpoint.
+An always-active endpoint eliminates the few seconds of latency required to reactivate a compte but may increase your compute time and associated costs.

-The maximum setting is 86400 seconds (24-hours), and the following settings have a special meaning:
+The maximum ***Auto-suspend delay** setting is 86400 seconds (24-hours), and the following settings have a special meaning:

 - `0` means use the default setting (5 seconds).
 - `-1` means never suspend the compute endpoint.
 The maximum value is 86400 seconds (24 hours).